RocknRev/divakshaApp/AFFILIATE_IMPLEMENTATION.md

 # Affiliate Link System Implementation

 ## Overview
-This document describes the complete affiliate link system implementation for the Distribio application.
+This document describes the complete affiliate link system implementation for the Divaksha application.
 The system allows registered users to share affiliate links that track sales and attribute commissions.

 ## Backend Implementation